Benjamin-Lawson23/ad-troubleshooting-tools/README.md

 <h2>2 - gpresult /r</h2>

-gpresult /r is a command-line tool that will provide you with a convenient report that will list a lot of information reference you GPOs, including a list of applied GPOs.
+'gpresult /r' is a command-line tool that will provide you with a convenient report that will list a lot of information reference you GPOs, including a list of applied GPOs.
 </br>

 1. Type CMD in the search bar

        <p>
 <img src="https://imgur.com/yRH45CG.png" width="40%" alt="Disk Sanitization Steps"/>
 </p>

 2. At the command-line, type gpresult /r and press Enter

     <p>
 <img src="https://imgur.com/yRH45CG.png" width="40%" alt="Disk Sanitization Steps"/>